Sylvain-Rama/PNG-Entropy/README.md

 BatchSaveAsPNG.py:

-This script will convert csv or abf files to PNG, save a direct file and a transposed copy and log the file sizes in a Pandas dataframe.
+This script will convert csv or abf files to PNG, save a direct file and a transposed copy and log the PNG Rates (file sizes divided by the number of pixels in the image) in an Excel file.

 GenerateRandomNoise.py: